Oberon in studio © 1971 Nick Powell

 Robin: Written by Hugh in memory of James Gardiner, who had left the school the previous year and died of heatstroke somewhere in the Middle East I think.
 The death really shocked us.
 I remember singing this to his parents – his father had been a teacher at the school.

 Hugh: I wrote this about James Gardiner, a guy who'd left school the previous year and died of heat-stroke in North Africa… Charlie set it to music.

 Julian, Jan, Charlie © 1971 Nick Powell

-I think you were mostly influenced by a traditional medieval music.
-I really like the sense of humor on some of the songs.
+I think that you were mostly influenced by a traditional medieval music.
+I really like the sense of humour on some of the songs.
 Was there any concept behind making this album?